open-telemetry/opentelemetry-specification/specification/metrics/api.md

 the _most recent event_ is technically not well defined.

 Asynchronous instruments allow the SDK to evaluate metric instruments through observations made once per collection interval.
-Because they are synchronized with collection (unlike synchronous instruments), these instruments unambiguously define the most recent event.
-We define the _Last Value_ of an instrument and label set, with repect to a moment in time, as the value that was measured during the most recent prior collection interval.
+Because of this coupling with collection (unlike synchronous instruments), these instruments unambiguously define the most recent event.
+We define the _Last Value_ of an instrument and label set, with repect to a moment in time, as the value that was measured during the most recent collection interval.

 Because metric events are implicitly timestamped, we could refer to a series of metric events as a _time series_.
 However, we reserve the